Warming fish pie with chunks of Salmon, Cod and Smoked Haddock in a creamy spinach and cheese sauce topped with crispy cauliflower and mashed potato

-So you know it snowed right 🙂 and it snowed and it snowed and it snowed - so I made fish pie.
-A massive dish full of deliciously silky cheese sauce with flakey chunks of fish and vibrant leaves of spinach.
-As if that wasn't enough its piled high with cauliflower and mashed potato and baked until golden.
+So you know it snowed right 🙂 and it snowed and it snowed and it snowed - so I made the best fish pie recipe!
+A massive dish full of deliciously silky cheese sauce with flaky chunks of smoked fish and vibrant leaves of spinach.
+As if that wasn't enough its piled high with healthy cauliflower and mashed potato and baked until golden.
 Simply wonderful.
-I just can't decide if I prefer this or my little minted lamb pies from last year!!
+I just can't decide if I prefer this, homemade steak and ale pie or minted lamb pies!

 We managed to get a great deal on a room in the beautiful Swinton Park hotel.
 This place is truly magical.
 From the castle entrance and champagne on arrival, to the massive expanse of picturesque grounds and the state of the art newly built spa . . . you couldn't ask for any more.
 And by the way - the spa is truly amazing and its worth the trip just for that alone.